roff(7) — Linux manual page

 baseline upward and to the right. (groff does not yet support

-(groff's terminal output devices have page offsets of zero.)
-The
+devices have page offsets of zero.)

 Vertical spacing has an impact on page-breaking decisions.